am8850/pyprojinit/README.md

 ## Files created

-The CLI will create the following files and folder structure:
+The CLI will create the following files and folder structure locally or at the target folder:

 ```text
 <package_name>/__init__.py